maplibre/maplibre-gl-js-docs/README.md

 The source code for the website that hosts [API documentation](#writing-api-documentation) and [examples](#writing-examples) for [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js).

+## Requirements

+* Node 10
+* npm 6

+If you're not sure if your Node and NPM versions are up to date, run `nvm use` before installing dependencies.
+If you don't have NVM installed, you can [find installation instructions here](https://github.com/nvm-sh/nvm/blob/master/README.md#installing-and-updating).

 ## Setting up the Development Environment

 After cloning this repository, run: